BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ## Fields

-As it was mentioned before, the `Document` class is inherited from the Pydantic `BaseModel` class.
-It uses all the same patterns of `BaseModel`.
-But also it has special types of fields:
+As previously mentioned, the `Document` class inherits from Pydantic's `BaseModel` class and follows the same patterns.
+However, it also includes special types of fields:

 - id
 - Indexed

 ### id

-`id` field of the `Document` class reflects the unique `_id` field of the MongoDB document.
-Each object of the `Document` type has this field.
-The default type of this is [PydanticObjectId](/api-documentation/fields/#pydanticobjectid).
+The `id` field of the `Document` class corresponds to the unique `_id` field of a MongoDB document.
+Each `Document` object has this field by default.
+The default type of this field is [PydanticObjectId](/api-documentation/fields/#pydanticobjectid).

 ```python
 class Sample(Document):